UofI-CDACS/scarecro-system/docs/system_class.md

     A list of task configuration names that are in place for the system.
 These names should correspond to the names of json files in the configs/tasks folder.

 ## System Class Responsibilities
-The system object is the main "brain" of the SCARECRO system.
+The system class is the main "brain" of the SCARECRO system.
 It is responsible for:
 * Initializing itself with the proper functionality it is configured for.
 This includes:
     * Ensuring proper inheritance on all configurations
     * Ensuring keyword substitution on all configurations